dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 - what questions should we ask about the nature of the metaverse?
   - what mechanisms

+### information representaion efficiency (in terms of energy/structure)

+in other words, how much information can our physical universe represent and simulate. is there actually any limit?
+- can we can virtualize universes that can store more information than it would take to represent them.

 the main question is:
 - what is the ratio of information storage capacity of one universe as compared to the complexity of universes stemming from it?